jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Excel files are summarized into prompt context rather than being passed as raw binary.
 - Uploaded Excel files are also saved into `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/LLM/5090/gemma/workspace`.
 - Files generated in `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/LLM/5090/gemma/workspace` can be sent to the browser with the `Workspace Files` download section.
+- The same `Workspace Files` section also supports browser-side delete actions with a second-click confirmation step.
 - Excel tool calls support workbook inspection, sheet preview, cell reads/writes, numeric range operations such as `sum`, `average`, `min`, `max`, and `count`, plus multi-file merge in `append_rows` or `separate_sheets` mode, and single-sheet vertical stacking with configurable blank row gaps.
 - The sidebar can refresh installed models via `GET /api/tags` and download models via `POST /api/pull`.
 - The app tries to detect GPU memory using `nvidia-smi` and recommends a model size accordingly.